victor0210/slim/docs/intro.md

 ## When to use

-As long as you need state management, you can use Slim, Slim is a simple state management framework**, but under the protection of ** super strong state update restriction mechanism, adding any middle layer is very Easy and safe.
+As long as you need state management, you can use Slim, Slim is a simple state management framework, but under the protection of super strong state update restriction mechanism, adding any middle layer is very Easy and safe.

 ## Extensions